Newton's method for nonlinear mappings into vector bundles: An Affine Covariant Damping Strategy

-\begin{lemma} Let $V^{-1}_y\in\Gamma(\L(\E, E_y))$ be consistent with a linear connection map $Q : T\E \to \E$.
-Then the damped Newton direction $\lambda \delta x$ at $x$ of the original problem conicides with the first Newton direction of the Newton path problem and is tangent to the algebraic and to the differential Newton path starting at $x(0) = x$.
+Consider the Newton path problem \eqref{NewtonPath} with vector transport $\VT{y}{\leftarrow}\in\Gamma(\L(\E, E_y))$ and assume that $\VT{y}{\leftarrow}$ is consistent with $Q$ at $e=F(x)$.
+Then the damped Newton direction $\alpha\delta x$ coincides with the first Newton direction $\delta x^\alpha$ of the Newton path problem \eqref{NewtonPath}.
+Moreover, it is tangent to the algebraic and to the differential Newton path starting at $x(0) = x$.
 In particular, we obtain

 \end{lemma} \begin{proof} Consider the Newton path problem \eqref{NewtonPath}.
-Implicit differentiation at $x(0)$ with respect to $\lambda$ yields the tangent $x'(0)$ by
+Implicit differentiation at $x(0)$ with respect to $\alpha$ yields the tangent $x'(0)$ by

-The first (simplified) Newton direction $\delta x^\lambda$ for the Newton path problem with fixed $\lambda$ at the current starting point $x(0) = x$ can be computed by \eqref{eq:firstDirectionPathProblem}:
+The first (simplified) Newton direction $\delta x^\alpha$ for the Newton path problem with fixed $\alpha$ at the current starting point $x(0) = x$ can be computed by \eqref{eq:firstDirectionPathProblem}:

-Thus, the Newton direction $\delta x^\lambda$ for the Newton path problem is tangent to the algebraic Newton path.
+Thus, the Newton direction $\delta x^\alpha$ for the Newton path problem is tangent to the algebraic Newton path.

-Using the linearity of the connection map $Q$, we can compute the damped Newton direction $\lambda \delta x$ for our original problem at $x(0)$ by
+Using the linearity of the connection map $Q$, we can compute the damped Newton direction $\alpha \delta x$ for our original problem at $x(0)$ by

-Comparison with \eqref{eq:dNewtonPath} yields $\lambda\delta x=x_d'(0)$.
-Using the consistency of $V^{-1}_y$ and $Q$ at $e=F(x(0))$, i.e. $Q_{F(x(0))}=\NE{V_{y(0)}^{-1}}^\prime(F(x(0)))$, this finally yields
+Comparison with \eqref{eq:dNewtonPath} yields $\alpha\delta x=x_d'(0)$.
+Using the consistency of $\VT{y}{\leftarrow}$ and $Q$ at $e=F(x(0))$, i.e. $Q_{F(x(0))}=\NE{\VT{{y(0)}}{\leftarrow}}^\prime(F(x(0)))$, this finally yields

 In particular, the Newton direction $\delta x$ is tangent to the Newton path at $x(0)$. \end{proof}